ryan-de-boer/DirectX12SampleCode/README.md

-This contains some sample code for trying to get DirectX 12 Vertex Buffer Output Stream working.
-It currently returns 0 for the counter and zeros for the output stream data (broken).
+This contains some sample code for how to get DirectX 12 Vertex Buffer Output Stream working.
 It was posted as a question on stack overflow here: https://stackoverflow.com/questions/78340631/cant-get-directx-12-vertex-buffer-output-stream-working-results-are-full-of-ze

 Here is a screenshot of PIX running on the sample code and you can see it knows how to get the world transformed position in the VS output buffer.